 West Park in Harrogate.

-The elite women's individual time trial is 32.5km.
-There's a route
+The elite women's individual time trial is 30.3km.
+The route is

 The mixed team time trial takes place on the Harrogate